chinzhening/capstone-project/report/main.typ

 $ hat(mu)_(k+1) = (sum_(i=1)^N h(X_i) ell_(hat(mu)_k)(X_i) dot.c X_i) / (sum_(i=1)^N h(X_i) ell_(hat(mu)_k)(X_i) ) = (sum_(i=1)^N h(X_i) e^(-angle.l hat(mu)_k, X_i angle.r) dot.c X_i) / (sum_(i=1)^N h(X_i) e^(-angle.l hat(mu)_k, X_i angle.r) ). $
 This is known as the general iterative cross-entropy (CE) method.

-For more complicated parametric families $cal(G)$ where closed-form updates are not available, other optimization techniques such as stochastic gradient ascent, or EM-algorithm can be employed to maximize the objective in (@kl-loss-eq[]).
+For more complicated parametric families $cal(G)$ where closed-form updates are not available, other optimization techniques such as the EM-algorithm can be employed to maximize the objective in (@kl-loss-eq[]).
+Generally, the iterative CE method converges to a minimum within a few iterations.

 === Examples
 Similar to the problem estimating rare-event probabilities, deep out-of-the-money options are challenging to price accurately using standard Monte Carlo due to the low probability of exercise.
 Importance sampling can be employed to focus sampling efforts on the tail regions of the underlying asset's distribution where the option is more likely to be in-the-money at maturity.
 #enum(
-  [*European Option.* Revisiting the European call option, but this time we consider a deep out-of-the-money case with parameters:
+  [*European Option.* Revisiting the European call option, but this time we consider a deep out-of-the-money case wher $K >> S_0$ with parameters:
-  $ S_0 = 50, r = 0.05, sigma = 0.2, T = 1. $
+  $ S_0 = 50, quad r = 0.05, quad sigma = 0.2, quad T = 1. $
   We compare the performance of the plain Monte Carlo estimator against an importance sampling estimator across $K = 80, 100, 120$
   The alternative distribution $g$ is chosen via mode matching from the family of normal distributions $cal(G) = {N(mu, 1) : mu in RR}$.
   Taking the derivative of $h(x) f(x)$ and setting it to zero, we find that $mu^*$ satisfies